sstone/amqp-client/README.md

 Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitely in your maven/sbt projects.

-The latest snapshot (development) version is 1.1-SNAPSHOT, the latest release version is 1.0
+The latest snapshot (development) version is 1.2-SNAPSHOT, the latest released version is 1.1

 * amqp-client 1.0 is compatible with Scala 2.9.2 and Akka 2.0.3
-* amqp-client 1.1-SNAPSHOT is compatible with Scala 2.9.2 and Akka 2.0.3
+* amqp-client 1.1 is compatible with Scala 2.9.2 and Akka 2.0.5
-* amqp-client 1.1-SNAPSHOT is compatible with Scala 2.10.0 and Akka 2.1.0
+* amqp-client 1.1 is compatible with Scala 2.10.0 and Akka 2.1.0

 ## Library design